Skip to main content

 SEODA – Five jewels of Irish literature travel through translation to UNESCO Cities of Literature in Korea, Portugal, Canada and Iceland.

-Speaking about the project, the Director of Literature Ireland, Sinéad Mac Aodha said, “These stories by Claire Keegan, Danielle McLaughlin, Mary Costello, Kevin Barry and Wendy Erskine represent some of the finest short story writing in Ireland today.
-The enthusiastic responses to the stories by the literary translators in the five UNESCO Cities of Literature are testimony to the strength of the contemporary Irish short story.
-We are confident that readers in those cities will respond in the same way.
+Speaking about the project, the Director of Literature Ireland, Sinéad Mac Aodha said, “These stories represent some of the finest short story writing in Ireland today.
+The enthusiastic responses to the stories by the literary translators are testimony to the strength of Irish writing.
+This is the first time some of these writers’ work will be read and enjoyed in languages as diverse as Icelandic and Korean, in what we hope will become a regular series.

 Seoda Authors and Translators